Tunisia

 •[ normal ]

 Reissued after periodic review with minor edits.
-Exercise normal precautions in Taiwan.
-Read the Taiwan International Travel Information page for additional information on travel to Taiwan.
-If you decide to travel to Taiwan: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
-Follow the U.S. Department of State on Facebook and Twitter/X. Follow the American Institute in Taiwan Taipei Main Office and Kaohsiung Branch Office on Facebook.
-Review the security report for Taiwan from the Overseas Security Advisory Council (OSAC).
+Exercise normal precautions in the French West Indies, which includes the islands of Guadeloupe, Martinique, French Saint Martin, and Saint Barthélemy.
+Read the country information page for additional information on travel to the French West Indies.
+If you decide to travel to the French West Indies: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
+Follow the Department of State on Facebook and X/Twitter.
+Review the Country Security Report for the French Caribbean.
 Prepare a contingency plan for emergency situations.
 Review the Traveler’s Checklist.
-Visit the U.S. Centers for Disease Control and Prevention (CDC) page for the latest Travel Health Information related to your travel.
+Visit the CDC page for the latest Travel Health Information related to your travel.

 |